 Bulk Nutrients Packaging Sustainability Strategy

 Bulk Nutrients is a proud member of the Australian Packaging Covenant Organisation, which means we think about how our food packaging impacts the environment, and what we can do to minimise that impact.
-We want to keep our packaging out of landfill, and do what we can to maximise the value of all materials used in its construction.

 We are really proud to offer effective, quality, value for money supplements, and part of how we do that is to focus on waste, both physical waste (ie what we throw out) and also through out our processes.
 We are pretty frugal here at Bulk - we really love to reduce, reuse and recycle!

-In the next year, we have committed to
+Despite there no longer being a REDcycle scheme, in the next year, we have committed to

 - Reviewing 100% of new products against the Sustainable Packaging Guidelines (SPGs)